Mazor Robotics Renaissance Guidance System

-Neurosurgeons use the advanced 3D planning software before surgery to create a unique surgical blueprint, which is specific to each patient’s anatomy.
+Neurosurgeons use advanced 3D planning software before surgery to create a unique surgical blueprint, which is specific to each patient’s anatomy.

 During surgery, the neurosurgeon does the actual work but the neurosurgeon’s tools are guided, according to the surgical blueprint, to place the implants safely and with the highest level of accuracy in the exact preplanned locations

-In fact, the robotics technology has been clinically validated to ensure 1.5mm accuracy for increased patient safety compared to freehand spine surgery.
+In fact, robotics technology has been clinically validated to ensure 1.5mm accuracy for increased patient safety compared to freehand spine surgery.

 Zeiss OPMI Pentero Microscope

 In delicate brain surgery, surgeons rely on advanced magnification and visual clarity to enhance their skill.
 In 2011, we acquired the Zeiss OPMI Pentero neurosurgical microscope, which provides surgeons with clearer and more powerful magnification, as well as inter-operative diagnostics and support of fluorescence-based procedures such as tumor removal and resections.
 With these capabilities, neurosurgeons can easily distinguish between the cancerous tumor and healthy tissue.

 - Spot illumination for higher contrast images in narrow and deep vessels

 - High-speed autofocus which delivers razor-sharp images

 - Freedom of hand and instrument movement, with a short distance to the surgical field

 - Video touchscreen with instantaneous access during surgery to important information such as patient files